Tung-Mow Yan: Education

-He graduated with a BS in physics in 1960 at National Taiwan University (NTU), an MS in physics at National Tsing Hua University (Hsinchu) in 1962, and earned a Ph.D. in physics in 1968 at Harvard University, under the supervision of Julian Schwinger.
+Yan graduated from National Taiwan University with a B.S. in physics in 1960 and earned an M.S. in physics from National Tsing Hua University in 1962.
+He then completed doctoral studies in the United States, earning his Ph.D. in physics from Harvard University in 1968 under theoretical physicist Julian Schwinger.

 Research

 From 1970 to 2009 Yan worked at Cornell University, in particular the Cornell High-Energy Synchrotron Source and Laboratory for Elementary-Particle Physics (combined into the Cornell Laboratory for Accelerator-based Sciences and Education as of 2006).
 He became a professor and in 2010 he reached the status of professor emeritus in physics.

 Other affiliations during Yan's life and work are: